Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/02-using-gmio/perf_profile_aie_gmio.md

 3. Profile by event API

 The AI Engine has hardware performance counters and can be configured to count hardware events for measuring performance metrics.
 The API used in this example is to profile graph throughput regarding the specific GMIO port.
 There may be confliction when multiple GMIO ports are used for event API because of the restriction that performance counter is shared between GMIO ports that access the same AI Engine-PL interface column.
-Thus, we only profile one GMIO output to show this methodology.
+Thus, only one GMIO output is profiled to show this methodology.

 The code to start profiling is as follows: